Ziqi222/COMP_SCI_3315-Segmentation/Wendyyy.md

 indicates a 2D feature map).
 Each single channel will be separately zeroed out on every forwards call with a certain probability.

-Improvement based on baseline model {#sec:improving process}
+2.Improvement based on baseline model
 ===================================

 We have tested modifications on various parameters and the hidden layers